 IT’S ABOUT YOU

-Clearly understanding who you are and what your needs are is essential in developing a design strategy.
-We’ve worked with start-ups as well as corporate giants and not one of them has had the same problems, nor the same solutions.
 Below is a list of questions that you may need to step outside of your business to answer.
 These initial questions help identify, at sky-level: What is the perceived value of my product or service?
 How is my product unique?
 What can I offer that my competitors can’t (or don’t)?
 How much time and resources can I realistically commit to my needs?
 Once these questions are answered, you’ll have a baseline to start from.

 What space do you currently fill?